Th0rgrlm/Xylophone/README.md

     Max G:

 ## Theoretical description and explanation
-We wanna play a xylophone, but at the same time we don't!
-We want it to play by itself...
+Max: *We wanna play a xylophone, but at the same time we don't!
+We want it to play by itself...*

-There will be aa MID-file from D disc, on the computer it will be parsed, then this will sent to the Arduino board via UART and will be loaded to the EEPROM memory.
-After that it will be gradually sent to the xylophone via I2C.
+The project involves programming an AVR microcontroller.
+The microcontroller will control a xylophone that can play 8 keys (C1-C2, 1 octave) using coils.
+We decided to expand the functionality to enable automatic playing of any MID/MIDI file.
+This requires an additional pre-processing subprogram to extract the relevant and usable information from the file and an EEPROM memory to store the note instructions on the microcontroller.
+Relevant information such as the note being played will be displayed on an OLED display.

+The MID file is first processed in a C program on PC.
+The [MIDI format](https://www.music.mcgill.ca/~ich/classes/mumt306/StandardMIDIfileformat.html) is an extensive specification.
+Only a few of the events (note on, key, note length, etc) are relevant to our use case.
+This means that much of the MID file can be erased.
+For the practicality of debugging and also the limited resources of the microcontroller, the pre-processing is done on PC.

+The pre-processed data is sent to the AVR microcontroller via USB.
+For PC - AVR communication, UART is used.
+The blocks of data are stored in the board's memory so they can be sent via I2C to the EEPROM.
+Once the song is saved on EEPROM, no communication between the PC and the board is necessary.
+The data transfer "programming" mode and playing mode is determined by a shorted pin on the board.
+In the playing mode, I2C is again used to load the blocks of data from EEPROM.

 ## Hardware description
 ### Xylophone